How to Sell Your House (in 2022)

 Alternatively, it may make more sense to think about using a We Buy Any House service (i.e. a private buyer) or selling using an auction.

-Others simply decide to keep hold of the property and perhaps try selling when things are clearer.
+Others simply decide to keep hold of the property and perhaps try selling at a later date.

 Be Realistic About the Value of Your Property